Deformations of biorthogonal ensembles and universality: Statement of results

-In orthogonal polynomial ensembles with $\dd\nu(x)=\dd x$ and $w_n(x)=\ee^{-nV(x)}$ on $\K=\R$, such scaling limits are well understood.
 If $x^*$ is a (regular) point in the bulk of the spectrum, one has to take $\gamma=1$, and one finds the {\em sine kernel} $\msf K_{\sin}(u,v)\deff\frac{\sin \pi (u-v)}{\pi(u-v)}$ as limit kernel for a suitable choice of $c=c(x^*)>0$.
 If $x^*$ is a (regular) soft edge, one has to take $\gamma=2/3$ and an appropriate $c>0$, and the limit kernel is the {\em Airy kernel} $\msf K_{\rm Ai}(u,v)\deff\frac{\Ai(u)\Ai'(v)-\Ai(v)\Ai'(u)}{u-v}$.
-Near points where $w_n$ is discontinuous, limit kernels related to other special functions, like the Bessel kernel or confluent hypergeometric kernel, arise.
+Near points where $w_n$ is discontinuous, limit kernels related to other special functions, like the Bessel kernel or confluent hypergeometric kernel, arise, {\rev see for instance \cite{MorenoMartinezFinkelshteinSousa2010, BorodinOlshanski2001, TracyWidom1994Bessel, NagaoWadati1994, Forrester1993Bessel, KuijlaarsVanlessen2002HardEdge} for some of their early appearances}.
 For choices of weight functions $w_n$ leading to singular bulk or edge points, limit kernels connected to Painlev\'e equations appear, see e.g. \cite{Duits14} for an overview.
 Similar scaling limits have also been found in a variety of biorthogonal ensembles beyond the orthogonal polynomial ensembles, though there is no completely understood classification of all different types of possible limit kernels.